 Are you looking to try something fun and a little different in your watercolor journey?

-Let me show you how to use a palette knife to create amazing textures and effects in watercolor painting.
+In this tutorial, Kate Miles Art will guide you through how to use a palette knife to create amazing textures and effects in watercolor painting.

-This easy-to-follow tutorial is packed with ideas I've tried myself, and you'll see how much fun it can be to mix things up with this versatile tool.
+This easy-to-follow lesson is packed with ideas she has tested herself, and you’ll see just how enjoyable it can be to shake things up with this surprisingly versatile tool.

 Contents

-- 1 Getting Started with Your Palette Knife and Watercolor Tools
+- 1 Getting Started with The Artist’s Palette Knife and Watercolor Tools

 - 2 Technique 1: Wet-on-Dry Application with a Palette Knife